-Our Los Angeles Chapter 7 bankruptcy attorneys know that it’s not that you don’t want to pay what you owe – it’s that you can’t.
+Our Woodland Hills Chapter 7 bankruptcy attorneys know that it’s not that you don’t want to pay what you owe – it’s that you can’t.

 But is it worth it to file for bankruptcy just because you find the creditor harassment unbearable?
 It’s certainly understandable‚ given that they are incredibly persistent.
 However‚ the answer will largely depend on the individual facts of your situation.

 One woman recently sought advice from a local columnist‚ fearing the debt collection process.
 She had been laid off more than six months prior and hadn’t been able to find work.
 Unemployment benefits were set to run out soon.
 She had acquired $15‚000 in credit card debt‚ and at almost 60 years old ‚ had a 401(k) and about $5‚000 in an individual retirement account.
 She had been able to maintain minimum monthly payments on her credit cards‚ but she would have to stop making those once her unemployment benefits stopped coming.

 Someone who is enduring a long spell of unemployment would probably be eligible for a Chapter 7 bankruptcy‚ which would erase this woman’s credit card debt.
 It would also allow her to hang onto that retirement and 401(k) money.

 Now‚ $15‚000 is not a huge amount of debt‚ and it might be manageable if she were to find work again soon.
 (If that debt were in the neighborhood of $50‚000‚ then there would be no question that bankruptcy would make sense.)
 But if she can’t find work and is unlikely to be able to pay it‚ it might not be a bad idea.